JiaoZhang-Amanda/CS-interview/Database/Database Interview Q.md

 #### What is SQL?
 * **Structured Query language**, SQL is an ANSI(American National Standard Institute) standard programming language that is designed specifically for storing and managing the data in the relational database management system (RDBMS) using all kinds of data operations.
+* **SQL query**
+`Select distinct DEPARTMENT from Worker;`
+The following query is using the correlated subquery to return the 5th highest salary:
+`SELECT Salary
+FROM Worker W1
+WHERE 4 = (
+ SELECT COUNT( DISTINCT ( W2.Salary ) )
+ FROM Worker W2
+ WHERE W2.Salary >= W1.Salary
+ );`

+ #### What's constraints?
+ * Constraints are the rules enforced on the data columns of a table.
+These are used to limit the type of data that can go into a table.
+This ensures the accuracy and reliability of the data in the database.
+* Constraints could be either on a column level or a table level.
+The column level constraints are applied only to one column, whereas the table level constraints are applied to the whole table.

+ * Following are some of the most commonly used constraints available in SQL.
+These constraints have already been discussed in SQL - RDBMS Concepts chapter, but it’s worth to revise them at this point.
+        * **NOT NULL** Constraint − Ensures that a column cannot have NULL value.
+        * **DEFAULT** Constraint − Provides a default value for a column when none is specified.
+        * **UNIQUE** Constraint − Ensures that all values in a column are different.
+        * **PRIMARY** Key − Uniquely identifies each row/record in a database table.
+        * **FOREIGN** Key − Uniquely identifies a row/record in any of the given database table.
+        * **CHECK** Constraint − The CHECK constraint ensures that all the values in a column satisfies certain conditions.
+        * **INDEX** − Used to create and retrieve data from the database very quickly.

 #### How many SQL statements are used?
 Define them.
 What are the different subsets of SQL?
 SQL statements are basically divided into three categories, DDL, DML, and DCL.
 * **Data Definition Language (DDL)** commands are used to define the structure that holds the data.
 These commands are auto-committed i.e. changes done by the DDL commands on the database are saved permanently.